 Rules keep emotions out of trading decisions

 Managing emotions can be incredibly challenging for traders.
-In trading, there’s common sense – a successful trader could be giving his trading system to a rookie.
+There’s common sense in trading – a successful trader could be giving his trading system to a rookie.
 This rookie may end up losing his entire income.

 Managing Risk as a Trader